 As many homes are built with two-car, three-car or even larger garages, the garage door is increasingly becoming the focal point of a home's exterior.
 Wood garage doors are available in standard, mass produced varieties or custom-built to a homeowner's specifications.
-Before aluminum or vinyl garage doors became popular, wood was the most popular material for construction of a garage door.
-Although wood doors dropped in popularity for several decades, they are experiencing a resurgence as homeowners seek a customizable and classic look when remodeling a home or building a new one.
+Although wood doors dropped in popularity for several decades, they're experiencing a resurgence as homeowners seek a customizable and classic look when remodeling a garage.

 - The average minimum price of a wood garage door is $1,235.

 - The average maximum price of a wood garage door is $2,756.